-1 14 Learning Outcomes The programme will enable students to develop the knowledge and skills listed below.
-On successful completion of the programme, the student will be able to: wledge and Understanding (insert additional rows as necessary) K1 Critically apply knowledge and understanding of key theories, concepts and principles relevant to management within the travel and tourism industry. К2 Analyse and evaluate a variety of ideas, contexts and frameworks associated with the management of travel and tourism.
-K3 Explore cultural, legal and ethical issues relevant to the travel and tourism Cogr nitive/Intellectual Skills (insert additional rows as necessary) C1 Analyse, apply and interpret information from a variety of sources.
+14 Learning Outcomes The programme will enable students to develop the knowledge and skills listed below essful completion of the programme, the student will be able to: Knov wledge and Understanding (insert additional rows as necessary) K1 Critically apply knowledge and understanding of key theories, concepts and principles relevant to management within the travel and tourism industry.
+K2 Analyse and evaluate a variety of ideas, contexts and frameworks associated with the management of travel and tourism.
+K3 Explore cultural, legal and ethical issues relevant to the to Explore cultural, legal and ethical issues relevant to the travel and tourism industry. nitive/Intellectual Skills (insert additional rows as necessary) C1 Analyse, apply and interpret information from a variety of sources.
 C2 Contextualise theoretical knowledge and apply to situations within the travel and tourism industry.
 C3 Employ balanced and supported arguments to critically explore aspects within travel and tourism.
-C4 C4 Demonstrate intellectual flexibility and openness to new ideas related to the management of travel and tourism.
-Drac tical/Professional Skills (insert additional rows as necessary) Operate ethically in situations of varying complexity and predictability requiring the application of a wide range of techniques Act with increasing autonomy, with reduced need for supervision and direction Develop management and leadership skills within a variety of situations required in travel and tourism.
+C4 Demonstrate intellectual flexibility and openness to new ideas related to the management of travel and tourism.
+Prac tical/Professional Skills (insert additional rows as necessary) P1 Operate ethically in situations of varying complexity and predictability requiring the application of a wide range of techniques P2 Act with increasing autonomy, with reduced need for supervision and direction Р3 travel and tourism.
 Key Transferable Skills (insert additional rows as necessary) T1 Reflect systematically on performance to further develop learning.
+Reflect systematically on performance to further develop learning.
 T2 Use a range of communication methods appropriate to the context.
-15 Key Learning & Teaching Strategy and Methods 1 The Teaching, Learning and Assessment Strategy aims to provide learners with an ā cademic and work-based knowledge focus, the skills and development for their f uture careers and a curriculum of applied learning relevant to the travel and tourism S ector.
-A blend of lectures, practical workshops, seminars, tutorials and guests lecturer sessions Lectures and workshops will impart core principles and concepts and will be interspersed with student activities to promote engagement • Group work will support the development of teamwork skills and be structured to ensure professional values are observed.
+Use a range of communication methods appropriate to the context.
+15 Key Learning & Teaching Strategy and Methods l l he Teaching, Learning and Assessment Strategy aims to provide learners with an l l cademic and work-based knowledge focus, the skills and development for their uture careers and a curriculum of applied learning relevant to the travel and tourism ector. ' A blend of lectures, practical workshops, seminars, tutorials and guest speaker/ lecturer sessions · ' Lectures and workshops will impart core principles and concepts and will be interpressed with student activities to promote engagement. interspersed with student activities to promote engagement Group work will support the development of teamwork skills and be structured to ' ensure professional values are observed.
 This will be supported with tutor input and formative feedback through observation and peer reflection.
-1 ' A range of online resources will be used to monitor and track progress, learning and self-reflection. and self-reflection ' Seminars will be scheduled to support social learning, academic research skill development, digital skills, communication and presentation skills 1 , , , , , , , , , , , , , , , , , , , ,
+A range of online resources will be used to monitor and track progress, learning ] and self-reflection , Seminars will be scheduled to support social learning, academic research skill development, digital skills, communication and presentation skills